fideloper/TrustedProxy/readme.md

 Useful if your web servers sit behind a load balancer, http cache, reverse proxy or other intermediary.

+## Develop Branch

+The develop branch is tracking changes for Laravel 5.

+**Plans:**

+1. Edit configuration to work with Laravel 5
+2. Convert this as a HTTP request/response middleware

 ## TL;DR Setup:

 ```php